neilcrookes/CakePHP-ReST-DataSource-Plugin/readme.markdown

 How it works
 ------------

-  - The Data Source uses CakePHP's HttpSocket class to issue HTTP requests and parse responses.
+  - The DataSource issues HTTP requests through CakePHP's HttpSocket class (default) or your own implementation/extension, e.g. an OAuth enabled HttpSocket http://github.com/neilcrookes/http_socket_oauth, passed in in the constructor.
-  - It implements Create, Read, Update and Delete methods, adding the appropriate HTTP verbs into the request if not already set.
+  - It implements create, read, update and delete methods, which are called by Model::save(), Model::find() and Model::delete().
+These methods expect your Model object to have a request property in the format defined in HttpSocket::request and add the appropriate HTTP verbs into the array if not already set, e.g. POST, GET, PUT, DELETE.
-  - The response is converted into an array according from the raw response according to the content-type header (XML and JSON currently supported), and the response returned on success (determined by 2xx HTTP response code) or boolean false is returned on failure.
+  - These methods call the public RestSource::request() method passing it an instance of your model object, but you can also access it directly, passing an object with a request property, or an arrayin the format defined in HttpSocket::request or a string which is a URI.
-  - In addition, if the request is triggered through a normal model find, save or delete method, and the model has an onError() method, that method will be triggered.
+  - The raw response from the HttpSocket::request() is converted into an array, according to the response's content-type header (XML and JSON currently supported), and the result returned on success (determined by 2xx HTTP response code) or boolean false is returned on failure.
-  - The request() method is where all this happens and is called by the CRUD methods, but can also be called directly, and you can pass an object with a request property in the format expected by HttpSocket::request, or an array in the format expected by HttpSocket::request or a string which is a URI.
+  - In addition, if the argument to the request() method was an object, the result is also added to a response property of the object, and if the request failed, and the object has an onError() method, that method will be triggered.

-Basic Usage
+Direct Usage
 -----------

  1. Create a model for each thing on web service you want to interact with.
 For example create a TwitterStatus model